-If any of your family members have Lynch syndrome, they will be offered regular colonoscopies from the age of 25.
+If any of your family members have Lynch syndrome, they will be offered regular colonoscopies (to look inside the bowel) from the age of 25.
 This allows any growths (polyps) to be removed and cancer to be picked up early.
 Doctors do not usually start screening family members under this age because the risks of the colonoscopy are greater than the chance of picking up a cancer.
-You might be offered other preventative measures, such as taking aspirin, making lifestyle changes or having surgery to remove part of the colon (colectomy).
-Ask your healthcare team for more information.
+They might also be offered other preventative measures, such as taking aspirin, making lifestyle changes or having surgery to remove part of the colon (colectomy).
+Ask your healthcare team for more information on what screening is available.

-Less than one in every 100 bowel cancers (one per cent) is caused by FAP.
-People with FAP have a large number of growths (polyps) in the lining of the bowel and a very high chance of developing bowel cancer.
-Most people with FAP have surgery to remove the colon, and sometimes the rectum, to prevent bowel cancer.
+FAP is rare and contributes to less than 1% of diagnosed bowel cancers.
+People with FAP have a large number of growths (polyps) in the lining of the bowel.
+If these are left untreated, there’s a very high chance of developing bowel cancer.
+Most people with FAP have surgery to remove the colon, and sometimes the rectum, to reduce their risk of developing bowel cancer.
 FAP isn’t always inherited from a parent.
-About a quarter (25 per cent) of cases are caused by a new change in the FAP gene.
+About 25% of cases are caused by a new change in the FAP gene.

 MAP can be passed down through families but in a different way to FAP.
 MAP is also rare and accounts for less than 1% of all bowel cancers.To develop MAP, you must inherit two copies of the changed gene - one from each of your parents.
 Your parents may not have MAP themselves but may carry one copy of the changed gene.